kicctoll/OrganizationAPI/README.md

 ### Prerequisites

-In order to run this project, you'll need to have .NET Core 2.2 (.NET Core SDK that is suitable with VS 2017) on your local development machine.
+In order to run this project, you'll need to have .NET Core 2.2 or higher on your local development machine.

 ### Installing